 You will have vaginal bleeding after a c-section.

 Yes, although you didn’t give birth vaginally, your body still has a large wound inside of your uterus where your placenta was once attached.
 As this wound heals and your body works its magic, you will bleed like a medium period.
 While this bleeding isn’t as usually heavy or as long as a vaginal delivery as a lot of the blood was removed during the c-section, it still occurs.

-Make sure to have the below items at home during your c-section recovery:
+Make sure to have these items at home during your c-section recovery: